Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/set-up-project-griffon.md

 ![](../../.gitbook/assets/pg-launch.png)

 No extension settings are required.
+Save and [publish the extension](https://aep-sdks.gitbook.io/docs/getting-started/create-a-mobile-property#publish-the-configuration).

 ## Add Project Griffon to your app